The Authority (professional wrestling): 2015

 At WrestleMania 31, The Authority scored several victories; Triple H defeated Sting in Sting's WWE debut match, and Big Show won the 30-man André the Giant Memorial battle royal.
 After losing his singles match against Orton earlier in the night, Rollins cashed his Money in the Bank contract during the main event between Brock Lesnar and Roman Reigns for the WWE World Heavyweight Championship, making it a triple threat match, becoming a world champion for the first time and bringing the title back to The Authority.
 Big Show took a brief hiatus from WWE afterwards, quietly leaving The Authority in the process.
-Rollins would defend the title at Extreme Rules against Orton in a steel cage match and at Payback against Orton, Roman Reigns and Dean Ambrose.
-Then, Rollins began a feud with Ambrose, retaining the title at Elimination Chamber when Ambrose won the match by disqualification at Money in the Bank in a ladder match, On the June 15 episode of Raw, The Authority reinstated Brock Lesnar, who faced Rollins for the title at Battleground, where he retained the championship when The Undertaker interfered and attacked Lesnar, causing a disqualification in Lesnar's favor.
+Rollins would defend the title at Extreme Rules against Orton in a steel cage match, and at Payback against Orton, Roman Reigns and Dean Ambrose.

+Rollins began a feud with Ambrose, retaining the title at Elimination Chamber when Ambrose won the match by disqualification, and at Money in the Bank in a ladder match.
+On the June 15 episode of Raw, The Authority reinstated Brock Lesnar, who faced Rollins for the title at Battleground, where he retained the championship when The Undertaker interfered and attacked Lesnar, causing a disqualification in Lesnar's favor.
 At SummerSlam, Rollins faced John Cena in a "Winner Takes All" match where Cena's United States Championship was also on the line.
 Rollins was successful when Jon Stewart, the host of SummerSlam interfered on Rollins' behalf, thus making Rollins a double champion.
 At Night of Champions, Rollins lost the United States Championship back to Cena and retained the WWE World Heavyweight Championship against Sting, who suffered a legitimate neck injury in the match that would force him to retire early the following year.
 At the end of the night, Rollins was attacked by Kane.
 Upon returning to the Authority, Kane began playing mind games with Rollins and the Authority members, acting completely ignorant as to his actions at Night of Champions.
 He then ambushed and attacked Rollins on several occasions as Demon Kane, causing the Authority to grant Kane a WWE World Heavyweight Championship title match at Hell in a Cell, in which both Rollins' title and Kane's job as Director of Operations were at stake.
 Rollins retained the title and Kane was removed permanently from the Authority.